pius-code/Dayta_backend/README.md

 - **python-dotenv**: Environment variable management
 - **pydantic**: Data validation using Python type annotations

+## version 2.0

+added datahub provider since it seems thy support vodafone, airteltigo and mtn. also moved buying data logic to webhook.
+So now the buy and buy_x endpoint just helps you process payment and takes in info, webhook inteligently handles the rest

+Also the main provider is now datahub....
+Will build an intelligent provider selector in the future versions

 ## 🤝 Contributing

 This is an open-source project.
 Feel free to: